open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Resolving duplicate instrument registration conflicts

-Implementations are REQUIRED by the API specification to allow duplicate instrument registration to occur, regardless of conflicting identities.
-This ensures that user data is at least delivered to the exporter, recognizing that such data MAY create a [semantic error state](datamodel.md#opentelemetry-protocol-data-model-producer-expectations) indicated by data having multiple `Metric` objects for a given `Resource` and `Scope`.
+As [stated in the API

-The SDK is required to issue warnings when instrumentation conflicts arise, because they lead to semantic errors.
-To help the user manage such conflicts, the implementation SHOULD warn about dupliclate instrument registration conflicts after applying View configuration.
+specification](api.md#instrument-type-conflict-detection),

-View configuration cannot work around every conflict, and in some cases the user will want to repair faulty instrumentation instead.
+implemetations are REQUIRED to create valid instruments in case of duplicate instrument registration, and the [data model includes RECOMMENDATIONS on how to treat the consequent duplicate conflicting](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations) `Metric` definitions.

-When a potential conflict arises between two `Metric` identities having the same `name`:
+The implementation SHOULD assist the user in managing conflicts by reporting each duplicate-conflicting instrument registration that was not corrected by a View as follows.
+When a potential conflict arises between two non-identical `Metric` instances having the same `name`:

-1. If the potential conflict involves a multiple `description` properties, setting the `description` through a configured View SHOULD avoid the warning.
+1. If the potential conflict involves multiple `description` properties, setting the `description` through a configured View SHOULD avoid the warning.
 2. If the potential conflict involves instruments that can be